paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

   (C) the practitioner, acting in the usual course of professional practice, determines there is a legitimate medical purpose for the issuance of the new prescription.

-(57) 11 So in original.
-Two pars.
-(57) have been enacted.
-The term “suspicious order” may include, but is not limited to—
+(57) The term “suspicious order” may include, but is not limited to—

   (A) an order of a controlled substance of unusual size;